 Python is 3.11 is the most recent version of the most recent major release.
 This version incorporates several performance improvements and new features, such as new standards library modules, new syntax, and built-in capabilities, and more.

-The instructions below describe how to compile Python 3.11 from source.
+The instructions below describe how to compile Python on ubuntu 3.11 from source.
 Change the version number in the commands below if installing a newer release.

-1. First, install the libraries and dependencies required to build Python:
+1. First, install the libraries and dependencies required to build Python on Ubuntu: